San Lazzaro degli Armeni: Manuscripts

 The Mekhitarists regard the collection of manuscripts the greatest treasure of San Lazzaro.
 During the 19th century, Mekhitarist monks extracted from these manuscripts and published some previously unpublished pieces of Armenian and non-Armenian literature.
 According to the magazine of the Church of England, by 1870, San Lazzaro had the second largest collection of Armenian manuscripts after Etchmiadzin having some 1,200 manuscripts in possession.
 The exact current number of manuscripts preserved at San Lazzaro is unknown.
 According to Bernard Coulie the number is around 3,000, which comprises some 10% of all extant Armenian manuscripts.
 According to the Mekhitarist Congregation website the monastery contains 4,500 Armenian manuscripts.
 Armenian Weekly writer Levon Saryan noted that the manuscript collection of San Lazzaro consists of over 3,000 complete volumes and about 2,000 fragments.
 San Lazzaro is usually ranked as the third largest collection of Armenian manuscripts in the world after the Matenadaran in Yerevan, Armenia and the Armenian Patriarchate of Jerusalem.
 The manuscript collection is kept in the rotunda-shaped tower, called the Manuscript Room (manuscript repository).
 Its construction was funded by Cairo-based Armenian antiques dealer Boghos Ispenian and was designed by his son Andon Ispenian.
-It was inaugurated in 1970 in attendance of Catholicos Vasken I.
+It was inaugurated in 1970 in attendance of Catholicos Vazgen I.

 The earliest manuscripts preserved at the repository date to the eighth century.
-Among its notable manuscripts are the 9th century Gospel of Queen Mlke (Մլքե թագուհու Ավետարան), the early 11th century Adrianopolis Gospel; the Life of Alexander the Great, an Armenian translation of a 5th-century Greek version by Pseudo-Callistene; the Gospels of Gladzor (dated 1307).
+Among its notable manuscripts are the 9th century Gospels of Queen Mlké, the early 11th century Adrianopolis Gospel; the Life of Alexander the Great, an Armenian translation of a 5th-century Greek version by Pseudo-Callistene; the Gospels of Gladzor (dated 1307).
 In 1976–79 some 300 manuscripts were donated by Harutiun Kurdian, for which new display cases were added.
 It holds one of the ten extant copies of Urbatagirk, the first-ever Armenian book printed by Hakob Meghapart in Venice in 1512.
 Furthermore, 44 Armenian prayer scrolls (hmayil) are preserved at the repository.